Tajammal39/recipe-lover/README.md

-The app designed to showcase various recipes and allow to explore, and view Details such as recipes title and Short Description and allow users can browse through a collection of recipes, view essential details about each recipe, and save their favorite recipes for easy access.
+The app designed to showcase various recipes and allow to explore, and view Details such as recipes title and Short Description and allow users can browse through a collection of recipes, view essential details about each recipe, and save their favourite recipes for easy access.

 ## Development Requirement: